10 Awesome Things to Do On Beaver Island: Michigan’s America’s Emerald Isle

 While signal may be spotty in some areas, some service providers have invested in installing antennas on the island, and there is high-speed internet available in most restaurants, as well as in the library or community center which also have public computers.

-Electricity on Beaver Island
+Beaver Island Michigan

 Planning Your Trip to Michigan’s Beaver Island